ankit4oct/Cybertruck_Unity/README.md

 # Cybertruck_Unity
 An image tracking App

-The image used is from Sketchfab of Tesla Cybertruck for this Unity Project.
+The fbx model used is from Sketchfab of Tesla Cybertruck for this Unity Project.